JuliaBehling/Final_Project/README.md

 1. Is there a statistically significant correlation between wildfire size to the quantity of fire relief stations per County.
 2. Does funding and or socieconomic status of a county factor into the ability to fight Fires?
 3.	what other factors play into creating a fire prediction model?

+# GitHub:
+## Description of Communication Protocals:
+This team has a private group in slack as well as a group text to communicate.
+Additionally, we have met via zoom meeting to complete this deliverable.